 In the idle, the intake manifold (for N43/N53, working in Homogeneous mode, for others N series engines – working in “non-Valvetronic” mode – it means, directly after starting the engine, for M series – without any additional requirement) has very strong air shortage.
 The throttle is practically closed, the engine tries to suck the fuel in the cylinders “with all power”.
 In such conditions even tiny (in diameter 1 ..
 2 mm) defect in the intake manifold will destroy completely all fuel mixture stabilizing system!
 Exactly – for DME to become totally unusable (misfires, shivering, loss of torque, error messages regarding fuel trim), it’s enough with even a tiny crack or hole!

-On the contrary, in conditions of larger torques, when the throttle is opened, the air shortage ins the intake manifold decreases and in the same time – the opening range (area) of throttle increases.
+On the contrary, in conditions of larger torques, when the throttle is opened, the air shortage ins the intake manifold decreases, and at the same time – the opening range (area) of throttle increases.
 The impact of the defect decreases very swiftly and becomes close to 0 already by average torque inquiry.

 What are the most typical causes of this defect?